Managing Blackberry Harvest and Health in the Midst of a Rainy and Cool Season UPDATED 7/11/13

 We’re finding the (rotating arm) trellis is helping greatly with fruit quality in this rain.
 I see a lot less ‘bleed out’ as rain sits far less on the fruit.
 What the eastern NC grower is doing is very similar to what we’re doing-dodging showers.
 We’re finding that the droplets from the wet fruit condense on the top (inside) of the clamshells, which for us is not a problem since we transfer to pints later.
 I would think that placing clamshells in the cooler then turning on fans to move air would help more than anything to evaporate the condensation.

-Although these high rainfall years are unusual, the trellis is proving itself to be a huge asset in boosting berry quality (less soft, less bleaching, less sour fruit, and much better fungicide contact on fruit itself).
+Although these high rainfall years are unusual, the trellis is proving itself to be a huge asset in boosting berry quality (less soft, less bleaching, less sour fruit, and much better fungicide contact on the fruit itself).

 Dr. Hannah Burrack, Entomology, NC State University